I’ve been living with chronic pain for more than two decades.

 - Pain and tension can form a vicious circle.
 Muscles tighten and put pressure on nerves resulting in even more pain.
 I do deep breathing and muscle relaxation exercises to help reduce tension.

 Though my losses to chronic pain over the last decade have been steep, I have also gained much through the experience.
-I gained a new respect for myself, knowing I am in control of the pain instead of the pain controlling me.
+I gained a new respect for myself, knowing I was in control of the pain instead of the pain controlling me.
 I am gaining a new purpose in helping others manage their own pain through this blog.